ihatemodels/grammatical-snake/README.md

 #  :mortar_board: :snake: **grammatical-snake** :snake: :mortar_board:

 Grammatical-snake is a simple terminal dictionary and spellcheck script with advanced features.
-Two main priorities over browser dictionaries: Speed and Simplicity. **The main achievement is to return the scrapped information as precise and readable as possible.** As the project grows, the idea behind is to add more complex features like, terms dictionary, text analysis, grammar-mode in which the user can search for a specific grammar rule by a given query.
-IT-Terms in separated mode with explanations, examples and translates will be added soon.
-At the end it could be fancy GUI with a better experience for non-terminal-like people.
-Who knows ?
+Two main priorities over browser dictionaries: Speed and Simplicity. **The main achievement is to return the scrapped information as precise and readable as possible.**

 #### So far supported languages are **Bulgarian** & English.